Want to learn how to create an employee attendance policy?

 B. Approved absence vs. Unexcused Absence

-Even though you want to eliminate employee absence, there will be times when employees cannot stick to their work schedule.
-By explaining approved absence in your policy, employees are less likely to be unnecessarily marked absent.
+Even with an attendance policy designed to reduce employee absences, there will be times when employees cannot stick to their work schedule.
+By clearly explaining approved absences in your policy, employees are less likely to be unnecessarily marked absent.

 C. Exempt Employees and Non-Exempt Employees

 Your policy also needs to include the difference between exempt employees and non-exempt employees.
 The FLSA regulations clearly state that exempt employees cannot claim for overtime pay.

 A non-exempt employee, on the other hand, CAN claim overtime pay for any additional hours they worked.